CAOR-XRteam/scener_server/README.md

     ```

 2.  **Edit the `.env` file:**
-    Open the `.env` file and fill in the values for each variable:
+    Open the `.env` file and fill in thhttps://huggingface.co/stabilityai/stable-diffusion-3.5-mediume values for each variable:
     *   `HF_API_KEY`: Your Hugging Face API key (used for text-to-image AI models).
+           You must also ask to be granted access to the stable difussion model, [see](https://huggingface.co/stabilityai/stable-diffusion-3.5-medium).
     *   `HOST`: The host address for the server (e.g., `0.0.0.0`).
     *   `PORT`: The port for the server (e.g., `8080`).
     *   `REDIS_HOST`: The IP address of your Redis server (e.g., `0.0.0.0`).